micheleusuelli/micheleusuelli.github.io/articles-html/dsus/dsus_analytical_discovery.md

-What is analytical discovery
+## Analytical discovery

-How do you make data science decision?
-How do you communicate it to your stakeholders?
+When you make data science decision, how do you communicate it to your stakeholders?
+How do you document it?

+Pain points
+- lack of documentation of analytical choices
+- ongoing data science work

+In data science projects, there is sometimes a disconnection between the experimentation work and the benefits, especially in fast-paced agile projects.
 If you work as a data scientist or in a related role, you have probably been in this situation.

+At Microsoft, delivering data science projects for my customers, I had to quickly

+In this article I will show you a possible solution.

 Having been often in this situation at Microsoft, I defined a framework called "analytical discovery" and in this article I will tell you a bit more about my story.
 The framework aims to help other data scientists structuring their work.

 In the context of the agile delivery methodology, it can be used to define the "analytical discovery" user stories.
 In this way, there is a time-boxed analytical experimentation that would otherwise carry on for a long time.